vishvAsa/vishvAsa.github.io/content/conversations/YT/2026-04-14_sachcharitra-raxA-fraud.md

 As far as the two kalai-s are concerned, there is no shared "doctrinal clarity" or "unity" in many critical points.
 If you say "there is", then one can say the same about shrI-vaiShNava-s and shAnkaras; or about hindus and muslims.
 That then is the trap of sickularism.

-As dignity - we shouldn't hanker after it.
+As to dignity - we shouldn't hanker after it.
 If we deserve it, we will get it.
 Otherwise, it is good to know our place in the world, and avoid false pride.

 Also - I subscribe to the below, quoted by a shAnkaran friend -